 Bupropion is also known by its brand name, Wellbutrin.
 It increases the level of the chemical messenger dopamine.
 It also slightly increases your level of norepinephrine.
 Your doctor may prescribe bupropion to treat your ADHD if you also have depression or an addiction to nicotine.

 Guanfacine is sold under the brand name Tenex or Intuniv.
 Clonidine is sold as Catapres.
 They help regulate the part of your brain that controls your ability to pay attention.
 Your doctor may prescribe guanfacine or clonidine to treat your ADHD if you also have tics or anxiety.
 They both take several weeks to work.

 Clonidine may reduce impulsivity and hyperactivity, but not inattention.
-It may help particularly if you have Tourette’s syndrome or tics.
-Guanfacine has less of a sedating effect than clonidine.
-It lasts longer, and helps you focus better.
+It may be particularly helpful if you have Tourette’s syndrome.

 - structural heart problems